danilodsp/AFX/README.md

-# AFX (Audio Features Extraction)
+# AFX (Audio Feature Extraction)

-This is a Python module for extracting features from audio signals.
-It can be used for audio research in fields such as machine learning, sound classification, speech analysis, and music information retrieval.
+This project can be used for audio research in fields such as machine learning, sound classification, speech analysis, and music information retrieval.

 ---